 With millennials quickly forming the backbone of the U.S. workforce, it’s important to utilize social media platforms.
 This target audience lives on social media not just their social lives, but all aspects, including looking for new career opportunities.
 Start posting job description videos, hiring images, infographics, and writing blogs to recruit and network for candidates.
 Using great content as a recruitment strategy is a fantastic way to show prospective talent an inside look at what’s like to work at your company.

 Encourage employee referrals

 According to SHRM, employee referrals are the most powerful source of finding candidates.
-Employee referrals are typically higher quality, close quicker and tend to stick around at your organization longer.
-The average employee will have 150 contacts on social media networks – 100 employees means around 15,000 contacts (and possible candidates).
+Employee referrals are typically higher quality, close quicker, and tend to stick around at your organization longer.
+The average employee will have 150 contacts on social media networks – 100 employees equals around 15,000 contacts (and possible candidates).

 Employee referral programs are important and allow businesses to more easily secure top talent because your current team knows better than anyone what it takes to succeed at your company.

 By taking employee referrals seriously, you’ll be able to cut down on hiring time and costs, improve worker retention, and boost team morale.
 Who wouldn’t want want to reap those benefits?

 Focus on targeting both early-career and late-career candidates

 Midlife career-changers, experienced workers with transferable skills, and recent grads alike can bring energy and excitement to hard-to-fill roles.
 Don’t overlook those applicants that don’t quite fit the unicorn model; instead, think about how they can grow into the role.

 It’s not an easy task when it comes to hiring hard-to-fill positions, but by establishing a discipline around each of these strategies, you can increase your chances of quickly finding the right people for your toughest roles.